 Apostille vs Notary

-Like Godzilla vs King Kong the epic battle between what is an apostille vs what is a notary.
+Like Godzilla vs King Kong, the epic battle between what is an apostille vs what is a notary.

-A U.S notary public in contrast simply verifies a person’s identity when they’re presented with a valid government photo identification.
+A U.S. notary public, in contrast, simply verifies a person’s identity when they’re presented with a valid government photo identification.

 Then they watch a person sign legal documents in front of them.